 Note: The last thing you want is burnt bacon!
 So I highly recommend you check out my list of the best smoker thermometers.

-Smoking bacon at home does take a little bit of time and preparation, as well as some tools.
+Smoking bacon at home does take a little bit of time and preparation, as well as some tools (so check out the best propane smoker for the job).
 This isn’t for something looking for a quick bacon fix!

 Smoking bacon at home is a pure joy, however, there are somethings that you must keep in mind to walk away with the best possible product.